 - Creating an integrated relapse plan – Creating and implementing a relapse plan will help you prevent relapse triggers, utilize coping strategies, and recover from a relapse, should one occur.

 The latter point is one that we feel is often ignored by many people during recovery, and we think that is a major mistake.
-To help you prevent a relapse, we are going to go over how you can create an integrated relapse plan, ways that you can execute it, and how it will help you deal with your co-occurring disorders and decrease your relapse risk.
+To help you prevent relapse, we are going to go over how you can create an integrated relapse plan, ways that you can execute it, and how it will help you deal with your co-occurring disorders and decrease your relapse risk.

 Creating An Integrated Relapse Plan

 Writing an integrated relapse plan is designed to give you a guide that prevents you from falling victim to your co-occurring disorders.
-It is a simple, but detailed document that should fit on one or two sheets of paper.
+It is a simple, but a detailed document that should fit on one or two sheets of paper.
 The format doesn’t matter, as long as you include the relevant sections discussed below.

 An integrated relapse plan should include: a section on preventing triggers (including a list of the triggers and ways that you can avoid them; ways to monitor early warning signs of your mental health problems, including people and actions that triggered them; and a plan for responding to those early warning signs, including contact information for rehab centers, caregivers, and trusted loved ones who know your case and can help you.